Friday, February 29, 2008

 As I was hanging up my coat, a black woman with short gray hair (she's been an instructor there for two decades) directed me to take a seat in front of a young, probably Russian kid with bling in his ear and three parallel lines shaved into the hair at his temple.
 He didn't say much and neither did I. He made quick, efficient work of my hair, asked if I wanted the back "square or round," and finished off by wiping my neck with a paper towel dabbed with green alcohol.

 I tipped the kid and paid the instructor.
 She and I chatted for a bit about the school and the neighborhood.
 I wondered if Atlas would stay much longer.
-She shook her head to say "who knows," passed on a rumor about a Marriott hotel taking their old spot on 10th Street, and wondered if "that big new building down there," the Cooper Square Hotel, "it's so out of place--did they mean to make it look like it's falling over?"
+She shook her head to say "who knows," passed on a rumor about a Marriott hotel taking their old spot on 10th Street, and wondered about "that big new building down there," the Cooper Square Hotel, "it's so out of place--did they mean to make it look like it's falling over?"

 Wednesday, February 13, 2008